 It is extremely rare that classes do not meet as scheduled.
-In the case of a closing, students will be notified via call or text through DialMyCalls.
-If one of the college locations is closed due to bad weather or any other emergency, classes will be held on the Canvas Learning Management System.
+In the case of a closing, students will be notified via call or text through Orbund.
+If the college is closed due to bad weather or any other emergency, classes will be held on the Canvas Learning Management System.